-Better concentration and focus makes your life easier and more productive, and anyone can master them.
+Better concentration makes work more productive and life easier, and anyone can boost their focus.
 Use these simple but practical tips and techniques.

-It’s been said that the greatest power of the human mind is its ability to concentrate on one thing for an extended period of time.
+It’s been said that the greatest power of the human brain is its ability to concentrate on one thing for an extended period of time.

-Imagine what you could accomplish if you could concentrate your brain power into one bright beam and focus it like a laser on whatever you wish to accomplish!
+Imagine what you could achieve if you could concentrate your brain power and laser-focus it on whatever you want to accomplish.

 How to Master Concentration Right Now

-If you are eager to concentrate more effectively right now, here are the steps you can take today:
+To concentrate more effectively right now, here are some key steps you can take today.

 Clearly Define Your Task